easy30/easy-sync/README.md

   ```
 - easy-sync cluster supports.
   You must have more than one computer nodes such as 192.168.0.10 and 192.168.0.11.
-  1. At each node, create application.properties at the same directory as easy-sync.jar ,
+  1. At each node, create application.properties in the same directory easy-sync.jar is in ,
   add "cluster name" and "config storage datasource" to file.
   ```
   #cluster name , also is config table_name, default is easy_sync